lexie23c/Hivebets/docs/markets/how-to-bet.md

 # Getting Started

-Step-by-step guide to placing bets on HiveBets.
+Step-by-step guide to placing bets on Hivebets.

 ***